northeastern-rc/rc-public-documentation/docs/source/connectingtocluster/index.md

 :link: windows
 :link-type: doc

-Using MobaXTerm to connect to Discvoery.
+Using MobaXTerm to connect to Explorer.

 +++
 [Learn more »](windows)